moldyn/MoSAIC/README.md

 </div>

 # Molecular Systems Automated Identification of Cooperativity
-MoSAIC is a new method for correlation analysis which automatically detects collective motion in MD simulation data, identifies uncorrelated features as noise and hence provides a detailed picture of the key coordinates driving a conformational change in a biomolecular system.
+MoSAIC is an unsupervised method for correlation analysis which automatically detects the collective motion in MD simulation data, while simultaneously identifying uncorrelated coordinates as noise.
+Hence it can be used as a feature selection scheme for Markov state modeling or simply to obtain a detailed picture of the key coordinates driving a biomolecular process.
 It is based on the Leiden community detection algorithm which is used to bring a correlation matrix in a block-diagonal form.

 The method was published in:
 > G. Diez, D. Nagel, and G. Stock,